Islamic banking and finance: Asset-backed financing

-In Islamic banking it has become a term for both a marked-up price and deferred payment – a way of financing a good (home, car, business supplies, etc.) whereby the bank buys the good and resells it to the customer at higher price (informing the customer of the price increase), and offering to take payment in installments or in a lump sum.Murabahah has also come to be the most common type of Islamic finance.
-One estimate is that 80% of Islamic lending is by Murabahah.
-This is despite the fact that (according to Uthmani) Islamic finance Shari‘ah supervisory boards "are unanimous" in agreement that Murabahah loans "are not ideal modes of financing", and should be used only "when more preferable means of finance – "musharakah, mudarabah, salam or istisna – are not workable for some reasons".Murabahah differs from conventional finance (such as mortgages for homes or hire purchase for furniture or appliances), in that the fixed return with which the bank is compensated is called "profit" and not interest, and that the financier may not keep for itself any penalties for late payment.
+In Islamic banking it has become a term for both a marked-up price and deferred payment – a way of financing a good (home, car, business supplies, etc.) whereby the bank buys the good and resells it to the customer at a higher price (informing the customer of the price increase), and offering to take payment in installments or in a lump sum.

+Murabahah has also come to be the most common type of Islamic finance.
+One estimate is that 80% of Islamic lending is by murabahah.
+This is despite the fact that (according to Uthmani) Islamic finance Shari‘ah supervisory boards "are unanimous" in agreement that murabahah loans "are not ideal modes of financing", and should be used only "when more preferable means of finance – musharakah, mudarabah, salam or istisna – are not workable for some reasons".Murabahah differs from conventional finance (such as mortgages for homes or hire purchase for furniture or appliances), in that the fixed return with which the bank is compensated is called "profit" and not interest, and that the financier may not keep for itself any penalties for late payment.

-Economists have questioned whether Murabahah is actually distinct from debt- and interest-based finance.
+Economists have questioned whether murabahah is actually distinct from debt- and interest-based finance.
 The fact that there is a principal and a payment plan means that there is an implied interest rate, based on conventional banking interest rates such as LIBOR.
 Others complain that in practice most "murabaḥah" transactions do not involve actual buying or selling of goods or commodities, but are merely cash-flows between banks, brokers and borrowers.
-In contrast to LIBOR, Islamic banks lend money based on their own reference rate known as the Islamic Interbank Benchmark Rate which "uses expected profits from short-term money and a forecasted return on the assets of the bank receiving funds".
+In contrast to LIBOR, Islamic banks lend money based on their own reference rate, known as the Islamic Interbank Benchmark Rate, which "uses expected profits from short-term money and a forecasted return on the assets of the bank receiving funds".

 Bai' muajjal

-In Islamic jurisprudence (fiqh), Bai-muajjal, also called bai'-bithaman ajil, or BBA, is a credit sale or deferred payment sale, i.e. the sale of goods on a deferred payment basis.
+In Islamic jurisprudence (fiqh), bai' muajjal, also called bai'-bithaman ajil, or BBA, is a credit sale or deferred payment sale, i.e. the sale of goods on a deferred payment basis.
 In Islamic finance, the bai' muajjal product also involves the price markup of a murabahah contract, and a murabahah product involves a bai-muajjal deferred payment.
 Thus the terms and are often used interchangeably, (according to Hans Visser), or "in practice ... used together" (according to Faleel Jamaldeen).

-However, according to another (Bangladeshi) source, Bai' muajjal differs from Murabahah in that the client, not the bank, is in possession of and bear the risk for the goods being purchased before completion of payment.
+However, according to another source, bai' muajjal differs from murabahah in that the client, not the bank, is in possession of and bear the risk for the goods being purchased before completion of payment.
 And according to a Malaysian source, the main difference between BBA (short for bai'-bithaman ajil) and murabaha – at least as practiced in Malaysia – is that murabaha is used for medium and short term financing and BBA for longer term.Bai' muajjal as a finance product was introduced in 1983 by Bank Islam Malaysia Berhad.